keks51/spark_plan_as_uml/README.md

-# spark plan visualization as UML diagram
+# visualizing spark plan as UML diagram

 A library for drawing spark logic plan as UML.
 Using PlantUML.